 World War I and The Formation of Paramilitaries

-As well, once returning home it was apparent the soldiers governments were unwilling to meet their needs and incapable of providing them with gainful employment.
+As well, once returning home it was apparent to soldier’s that governments were unwilling to meet their needs and incapable of providing them with gainful employment.
 The military class had lost complete faith within their old governments and was looking for something that would reflect their ideologies and values.
-Therefore, as Eastern Europe descended further into ideological, political, social, and economic crisis; paramilitarism groups decided issues not voters or debates.
+Therefore, as Eastern Europe descended further into ideological, political, social, and economic crisis; paramilitarism groups decided issues, not voters or debates.

-Mann argues that it was a combination of the “four crises of modernity’ in the ideological, social, political, and economic realm, which allowed the conditions for fascism to flourish.
+Mann argues in his book that it was a combination of the “four crises of modernity’ in the ideological, social, political, and economic realm, which allowed the conditions for fascism to flourish.
 In Mann’s view, Fascism offered plausible solutions to these four problems:

 Mann believes fascism could rise again throughout the world however because of different crisis’s it could take a different form.
 To better understand the conditions that created fascism, Mann employs the use of the Ideological, Political, Social, and Economic rubric.
 It is through this rubric, he argues, that we can understand what causes some countries to slip into fascism and others to resist.

 Paxton and Mann both come from very different academic backgrounds.
 This generally means that which variables are important and what matters, as well as which approaches will be used are going to vary between authors.
 This shows in how Mann, a sociologist, approaches the topic of fascism when compared to Paxton, a political scientist/historian.